 Creative subject line

 Just because your subscribers sign up for your newsletter, doesn’t mean they will open and read it immediately.
 Your email is not the only email they receive on that day.
-Meaning, you need to make it your job to capture their attention and you can start by putting on a winning subject line.
+Meaning, you need to make it your job to capture their attention and you can start by putting on a winning headline.
 The idea here is to engage with your subscribers, so try your best to give out a good first impression.
 If your subject line is not compelling or intriguing enough, readers may not even open it.
-Make your subject line short and catchy, suitable for when your reader is doing a quick scan through.
+Make your headline short and catchy, suitable for when your reader is doing a quick scan through.

 Informative and relevant content

-Get yourself up-to-date with the latest news or trends and work around it.
+Get yourself up-to-date with the latest news or trends and work around them.
 Subtly include your brand into the conversation and connect with your readers.
 When writing newsletters, don’t insist on promoting your products only.
 Instead, make it mostly informative or educational (90%) and at the end, you can slip in some promotional material (10%).
-Keep your readers entertained and only feed them relevant information, unless you have exciting news about your product or service.
+Keep your readers entertained and only feed them relevant information unless you have exciting news about your product or service.
 Also, keep your newsletter brief and simple.
 Don’t try to cramp up too much information in one email.

 Converse with your audience